 The Fairy: Another delightful romp with Fiona Gordon and Dominique Abel.
 Not as polished as Lost in Paris (see below), but this film has some hilarious and classic comic bits, including the two unforgettable dance sequences and the routines in the hotel and café.
 Kanopy.

 The Father: Deservedly praised portrayal by Anthony Hopkins.
 This movie puts you right inside the mind of someone losing his memory.
-Amazon.
+Amazon Prime.

 First Cow |